The Berghouse and Cottages “a little mountain paradise”

 This was an instant success as the tranquillity, scenery and wilderness worked its magic.
 Some wish they could bottle all three ingredients and take them home with them, others say that the “silence screams at them”

-The “wraparound” views of the mountains that include the Amphitheatre Mountain, and the Tugela waterfall, the highest in Africa, (second highest in the World can be seen in the summertime with the naked eye from the cottages) the Central and Northern Drakensberg as well as the Maloti mountains in Lesotho.
+The “wraparound” views of the mountains that include the Amphitheatre Mountain, and the Tugela waterfall, the highest in world can be seen in the summertime with the naked eye from the cottages the Central and Northern Drakensberg as well as the Maloti mountains in Lesotho.

 One of the cottages was developed from a sandstone barn, the old vice left in situ bares testimony to this, and a 4 bedroom cottage was developed.
 We had to scout around Lesotho to find someone that could “dress” stone and use this stone for the development.